plantsandmachines/beta/README.md

 # beta

 This is the code of the second robotic aquaponic ecosystem we build.
 It is bigger in size and has a lot more features than early_alpha.
-Beta sports an Atlas Scientific PH sensor, multiple DHT22 and DS28J60 temperature sensors, 2 solenoid valves, led lighting and much, much more.
+Beta sports an Atlas Scientific PH sensor, multiple DHT22 and DS18S20 temperature sensors, 2 solenoid valves, LED lighting on a height adjustable light rack, a humidifier, lots of fans and comes with a seperate biofilter.

 An aquaponic system is esentially the combination of a regular hydroculture with an aquaculture.
 The closed loop water-cycle is used for ammonium and ammonia dissolvement and transportation.
 Colonies of micro-organisms convert ammonium and ammonia to nitrate.
 Plants use up the nitrate and thus rid the water of all substances being toxic for aquatic animals.
 There is no need for external nutrient supplication.